-To appeal one's academic status, e.g. probation or academic dismissal a student must present the request and related explanation in writing to the graduate coordinator/director and chair of the department offering the program the reasons or circumstances behind failure to remain in good standing.
-The department chair, coordinator/director will review this appeal with the appropriate departmental committee and render a recommendation.
-If the appeal at the departmental level is unsuccessful, a student may then appeal to the Graduate Studies.
+To appeal one's academic status, e.g. probation or academic dismissal, a student must present the request and related explanation in writing to the graduate coordinator/director and chair of the department offering the program, and the reasons or circumstances behind failure to remain in good standing.
+The department chair/coordinator/director will review this appeal with the appropriate departmental committee and render a recommendation.
 If the appeal is unsuccessful, the student may then appeal to the Vice President for Academic Affairs.
-The following dates apply for academic probation and dismissal appeals: